MASSAGE THROUGH INSURANCE.

 3. Schedule Your First Appointment

-PLEASE call our office to set up your first appointment.
-It is important to make sure the practitioner you are seeing is covered under your particular insurance plan.
-Each time you schedule an appointment, please remind the scheduler of your insurance carrier.
+Once you have confirmed your insurance benefits, you may proceed to schedule your first appointment.
+To ensure that the practitioner you are seeing is covered under your insurance plan, please call our office to schedule your appointment.
+When scheduling subsequent appointments, please remind the scheduler of your insurance carrier.

 4. Complete Our Insurance Paperwork

 Please arrive at least 15 minutes early for your visit to complete the needed insurance paperwork or complete our online intake forms.
 You will need to do so even if you have been to the clinic before as a cash client.
-Please click here to complete the online intake forms needed at your first insurance visit.
+Please click here to complete the online intake forms required at your first insurance visit.

 Bring a copy of your driver’s license, your insurance card, and your prescription/referral if it has not already been faxed to us.
 Provide these and your insurance paperwork to the front desk before your appointment starts.

 You can expect a thorough intake session with your massage therapist before your treatment begins; together, you will formulate a treatment plan that follows your provider’s referral.

-- All Auto Insurances – also called Personal Injury Protection or P.I.P. (we only accept 1st party auto insurance claim)
+- All Auto Insurances – also called Personal Injury Protection or P.I.P. (we only accept 1st party auto insurance claims)

 - L&I – on-the-job injury insurance, covered by the employer’s Labor and Industry insurance.